We're excited to announce the faculty for the 2014 Song School.

 Her former band members & include Senegalize talking drum wizard Massamba Djop of Babba Mal's band, percussionist Jose Gonzalez, Steppenwolf's Guy DeVito, & London's Robert Dean (of "Japan" & Sinead O'Connor's guitarist).
 She's taught with Roy "Futureman" Wooten of Bela Fleck & the Flecktones & co-written/collaborated with Dr Jeri Nielsen of the Ice Bound book & movie, and National Boyd Award winning novelist Robert Macomber.

-She has 7 recordings on her own indie label “Island Gypsy” including her newest buzzed about CD “Ride The Sky” penned at stoplights while twirling about dusty back Americana roads on her Harley.
+She has 8 recordings on her own indie label "Island Gypsy" including her newest all instrumental CD "Rain on Bare Skin" used by yoga & wellness practitioners around the world, & her buzzed about CD "Ride The Sky" penned at stoplights while twirling about dusty back Americana roads on her Harley.
 She lives in her natty boots. "it's a muddy road out there, but somebody's gotta ride thru it!" [less...]

 Ysaye Barnwell, Mary Gauthier, Vance Gilbert, Bonnie Hayes, Lynn Miles, Pat Pattison, Paul Reisler, Steve Seskin, "Chicago Mike" Beck, Michael Bowers, Ron Browning, Terri Delaney, Val Denn, Ellis, Rebecca Folsom, Robby Hecht, Jagoda, Arthur Lee Land, Mike Meadows, Clare McLeod, Bill Nash, Brendan Okrent, Siobhan Quinn, Justin Roth, Alan Rowoth, Sarah Sample, The Sea, The Sea, Christopher Smith, Amy Speace, Judith Wade, Tom Wasinger, Kai Welch, Annie Wenz